 - Know that numbers can be spoofed to be presented as Bank OZK.

-Email Compromised
+Email Fraud

 Businesses are common criminal targets.
 In many cases, fraudsters target employees with access to company finances and con them via email into making wire transfers into accounts that look like they belong to the company or a trusted partner, but are actually controlled by the criminal.